Colima Airport: Facilities

 The airport is located at an elevation of 752 m and covers an area of 386 ha.
-It features a 2300 m long asphalt runway.
-The apron, measuring 16200 m2, includes three parking positions for narrow-body aircraft and additional spaces for small aircraft and helipads.
+It has a single 2300 m asphalt runway designated 07/25.
+The apron measures 16200 m2 and includes three parking positions for narrow-body aircraft, as well as spaces for smaller aircraft and helicopters.

-The passenger terminal, a single-story structure, serves arrivals and departures, providing standard services typically found at regional airports.
-These services include parking facilities, a check-in area, a security checkpoint, a baggage claim area, an arrivals hall with car rental services and taxi stands, and a departure concourse with two gates offering direct access to the apron, allowing passengers to board their planes by walking to the aircraft.
-Additionally, the airport houses cargo companies and includes a dedicated general aviation terminal for executive and general aviation, as well as administrative facilities.
+The passenger terminal is a single-story facility handling both arrivals and departures.
+The terminal includes parking facilities, a check-in area with ticketing counters, security screening, a baggage claim area, and an arrivals hall with car rental services and taxi stands.
+The departure concourse has two gates with direct apron access, allowing passengers to board aircraft via walking.

+In addition to commercial operations, the airport includes a cargo handling facility, a dedicated general aviation terminal for private and charter flights, and administrative offices.